CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

+**In-PR Label**

-This feature is used as an indicator to the issue that there is a PR open in the repository which will be merged to solve this issue.
+This feature is used as an indicator of the issue that there is a PR open in the repository which will be merged to solve this issue.
 This is completed when the author opens a PR and includes the issue number in the PR template as #Fixes 1234 (1234 is used an issue number for demo purposes).
 Once these steps are performed @msftbot will automatically detect the issue mentioned in the PR and tag as "In-PR :rocket:" label to alert the author of the issue or stakeholders for transparency and visibility.
-**In-PR Label**

 | **Conditions**   | **Actions**   |
 |:------------- |:----------: |
 | **'In-PR' label:** Label |